-The Super Bowl is without a doubt one of the biggest sporting events in the world (World Cup fans, feel free to weigh in here), and an unofficial national holiday in the United States.
-But, do you know how the Super Bowl got its name?
-It may (or may not) be related to a toy ball.
+Sure, the Super Bowl is one of the biggest sporting events in the world, (World Cup fans feel free to weigh in here) and an unofficial national holiday in the United States.
+But do you know how the Super Bowl got its name?
+Or why it uses Roman numerals?

 The first best-of-the-best game between the Packers and Chiefs in January, 1967 ended up carrying the rather straightforward name of “AFL-NFL Championship Game.”
 Catchy?
-No. The next two games after used the rather bland “World Championship Game” name.
+Not very.
+The subsequent two games used the equally bland “World Championship Game.”

 Glad you asked.
 In the early 1900’s, bowl began to be used to described bowl-like stadiums.
 The first of these stadiums was built for Yale in 1914 and the Rose Bowl in Pasadena was soon to follow.
 Soon enough, football games held in similarly-designed stadiums were called bowl games.